 There are no hell in Teñri.
-Instead, "the other face of earth" is often described as a grey and black place (like a negative of a film), where souls wander around sand hills and dead trees, waiting for something like reincarnation.
+Instead, "the other face of earth" is often described as a grey and black place (like a negative of a film), named Qarataş, where souls wander around sand hills and dead trees, waiting for something like reincarnation.
 The time of wandering may wary, and depends on whether the soul had "lost its true path" in the human world before.
 (But no more than 40 days).

 Some teñriists advocate existence of "souls that had not left", called "Keremet" (Unusual).
 Keremet is not only a ghost in usual meaning of this word - poltergheists, unusual nature cataclysms and "voices" are believed to be "keremets' inorderly deeds".
 Keremet is not filthy or bad at all.
 It is just an unhappy soul which seeks attention, that's why it is so active sometimes.
-Also Keremet is a name for a deceased ancestor, and each house have some "red corner" where there is a home-made altar for worshipping Teñri, Umay and ancestors' Keremets.
-If the descendant will not worship ancestors shortly after death (in the flow of 9 days), they will return as loud Keremets and will disturb him, until them are worshipped correctly.
+Also Keremet is a name for a deceased ancestor, and each house has some "red corner" where there is a home-made altar for worshipping Teñri, Umay and ancestors' Keremets.
+If the descendant will not worship ancestors shortly after death (in the flow of 9 days), they will return as loud Keremets and will disturb him, until they are worshipped correctly.
 After 40 days, the soul is believed to end "black stone land" (Qarataş) journey and to reincarnate in our world, completely losing all previous experience.

 Also some teñriists do believe in "İççi" (small spirits inside of every thing, not bad and not to be confused with Keremet).
 While Keremet has no viable form (that's why it is disturbing others), iççi is pretty happy inside of the roadway, bridge, animal, or work instrument.
 If the animal grows big and old, iççi may try to convert it to human form (usually fails).
 If the material thing is used masterly (swords, axes, hammers and so on) or very often (bridge, roadway) it becames "alive" and has its own character.
 Some accident-prone roadway junctions are worshipped by teñriists, they make small money and food sacrifices near to these places, also marking the place by paper or fabric strips.
 When they are marking the place, they make a wish, and iççi will try to make it come true.
 Work instruments are worshipped by keeping in clean dry place, and by passing from one qualified master to another, because the old and valuable working instrument is believed to "misbehave" in too young hands.